Skip to Content

 One arm covers her face, her open mouth drawn back in what looks like a horrified scream.

-The world’s smallest mummy was also a victim of cholera – the fetus is from a pregnant woman who died of the disease.
+Another victim of the cholera outbreak, this mummy is the fetus from a pregnant woman who also died of the disease.
+It’s a particularly poignant exhibit.

 Guanajuato Mummy Museum, Mexico